floraison/flor/doc/procedures/trap.md

 ```
 Please note how "on" accepts a block while "trap" accepts a function.

-## the bind: setting

-TODO (is it worth implementing it or is range: sufficient?)

 ## the range: limit

 The range limit determines what is the range, or scope of the trap.